In this article

 Once your child knows how to use the phone, it’s just as important for them to know who to call.
 Parents should provide at least the following contacts for babysitters, according to the AAP:

-- Parents phone numbers
+- Parents phone numbers.

-- Neighbors phone numbers
+- Neighbors phone numbers.

-- Pediatrician
+- Pediatrician.

-- Fire/rescue
+- Fire/rescue.

-- Police
+- Police.

-- Poison Help Line (1-800-222-1222)
+- Poison Help Line (1-800-222-1222).

-When to hire a babysitter and not rely on a child
+When to hire a professional babysitter

 If a child is not able to consistently care for themselves while home alone, they are not ready to care for a sibling, Zeltser says.
 Similarly, if a younger sibling cannot be left alone without needing parental support to resolve problems that may arise like feeling sad or scared, it may not be time to leave them with another child.